Kingdom of Cusco: Hanan Cusco

 Sources differ on whether or not he was the son of Yahuar Huaca, although what is clear is that he belonged to Hanan Cusco and that he was presented to the rest of the world as his legitimate son and successor, probably with the intention to completely erase the traces of the uprising in order to preserve the continuity of power and avoid setting the example for future generations.
 Once chosen, Hatun Tupac took the name of Viracocha Inca (c.
 1400), supposedly after a dream he had where the god Viracocha appeared, and likely also to strengthen his legitimacy.
 His coronation was attended by curacas of all the annexed lands, as was the tradition, and also by some of the neighboring nations.
 The one who stood out was the lord of the Colla Kingdom, Chuchi Capac, who brought a large number of servants and litters with great wealth.

-The newly appointed Sapa Inca chose Mama Runtu as his wife, daughter of the chief of Anta, whom with he had his sons Cusi Yupanqui and Capac Yupanqui.
+The newly appointed Sapa Inca chose Mama Runtu as his wife, daughter of the lord of Anta, whom with he had his sons Cusi Yupanqui and Capac Yupanqui.
 The Coya had a shy personality, and so despite her position, she was unable to influence his husband's government to the same degree as some of his concubines, specially Curi Chulpi, from the Sahuasera ayllu, and mother of Inca Urco, the monarch's favorite son, and Inca Socso, who was left in charge of his father's lineage: Socso panaca.

 Viracocha Inca invaded the valleys of Yucay and Calca, which he swiftly conquered.
 After this, he had to put down a minor rebellion led by the Pacaycacha in the Pisac valley.
-This uprising in Cusco's vicinity served as an opportunity for the Muyna and Pinagua chiefdoms to revolt once again, this time with support from the people of Rondocancha and Casacancha, who in turn were followed by attacks from Ayarmacas and Guaypomarcas.
+This uprising in Cusco's vicinity served as an opportunity for the Muyna and Pinagua to revolt once again, this time with support from the people of Rondocancha and Casacancha, who in turn were followed by attacks from Ayarmacas and Guaypomarcas.
 However, they were all defeated thanks to the military command of Vicaquirao and Apo Mayta, the latter being the grandson of Capac Yupanqui.